Spencer Frye: Fellowship

 In 2011, when Frye first began campaigning for State Representative he recruited a group of university students from the Athens area to be a part of the 2012 campaign staff.
 He was inspired by their excitement, hard work, and desire to work on legislation, so after being elected he founded the Spencer Frye Fellowship Program.

 During the first session, it became apparent that the Fellowship was unique and unmatched.
-No one else in the General Assembly had this pool of young pupils of various undergrad and graduate programs that was able to provide commitment to constituents and detailed analyses of policy.
+No one else in the General Assembly had this pool of young pupils of various undergrad and graduate programs that were able to provide a commitment to constituents and detailed analyses of policy.

 Today, the Fellowship has grown to be a selective year-long program that accepts 25 fellows each fall who are given the opportunity to grow as young professionals, leaders, and active community members.
 The Fellowship is divided into Public Relations Fellows and Legislative Fellows.

 The program’s mission is to cultivate a coalition of aware and active leaders that will use their knowledge to impact our future; not only on a state level, but also on a global scale by bringing local relevance to the national and global community.